tayler6000/pyVoIP/docs/VoIP.rst

     **writeAudio**\ (data)
       Writes linear/raw audio data to the transmit buffer before being encoded and sent.
 The *data* argument MUST be bytes.  **This audio must be linear/not encoded,** :ref:`RTPClient` **will encode it before transmitting.**

-    **readAudio**\ (length=160)
+    **readAudio**\ (length=160, blocking=True)
       Reads linear/raw audio data from the received buffer.
 Returns *length* amount of bytes.
 Default length is 160 as that is the amount of bytes sent per PCMU/PCMA packet.
+When *blocking* is set to true, this function will not return until data is available.
+When *blocking* is set to false and data is not available, this function will return bytes(length).

 .. _VoIPPhone: